nigel-sys/Google-Meet-Bot/README.md

 - **Meeting URL:** Provide the Google Meet URL when prompted by the script.
 - **Output File:** The recorded audio is saved as `meeting_audio.wav` by default.
 You can change the filename in the `GoogleMeetBot` class constructor.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Selenium for browser automation
+- `Selenium` for browser automation
 - `sounddevice` and `pydub` for audio processing